thi-ng/umbrella-docs-temp/hdom.hdomimplementation.createtree.md

 ## HDOMImplementation.createTree() method

 Realizes the given hdom tree in the target below the `parent` node, e.g. in the case of the browser DOM, creates all required DOM elements encoded by the given hdom tree.
-If `parent` is null the result tree won't be attached to any parent.
-If `child` is given, the new elements will be inserted at given child index.

-For any components with `init` life cycle methods, the implementation MUST call `init` with the created element, the user provided context (obtained from `opts`<!-- -->) and any other args. `createTree()` returns the created root element(s) - usually only a single one, but can be an array of elements, if the provided tree is an iterable of multiple roots.
-The default implementation creates text nodes for non-component values.
-Returns `parent` if tree is `null` or `undefined`<!-- -->.

-Implementations MUST check for the presence of the `__impl` control attribute on each branch.
-If given, the current implementation MUST delegate to the `createTree()` method of the specified implementation and not descent into that branch further itself.

 <b>Signature:</b>